Last updated: What is CIAM in 2023: Benefits, security features, build vs buy decision

 However, it still falls behind the optimal level businesses need today to acquire and nurture consumers across their channels.
 Here are some reasons why.

+Integrations.
 To connect a legacy IAM system with today’s cloud-based tech stacks, each technology would require custom coding and expensive connectors that then must be maintained.
-This increases costs and slows time-to-market.
+This increases costs and slows time to market.

 Teaming up with a CIAM solution specialist

-This comparison shows how partnering with a CIAM provider reduces labor, licensing, and maintenance costs, while accelerating time-to-market.
-The CIAM vendor approach also provides flexibility for adjusting to new market trends and technologies, and the agility to address changing compliance requirements and reduce security risks.
+Partnering with a CIAM provider reduces labor, licensing, and maintenance costs, while accelerating time-to-market.
+This approach also provides flexibility for adjusting to new market trends and technologies, and the agility to address changing compliance requirements and reduce security risks.

 With multiple platforms available for clients to access customized content for professional development, the Salt Lake City-based company focused on finding a solution to satisfy data protection regulations and keep its users’ personal data secure.